eoinom/AllAboutErik/src/data/pages/archives/narrative/my-amazing-mom.md

       text: >-
         My mom Elsie was born in 1914.

-        Her parents were Dietrich Lunde and Marianne Larsen1.
+        Her parents were Dietrich Lunde and Marianne Larsen.
       posX: 60px
       posY: -37vh
       width: 38%